tom-seddon/b2/doc/Building-on-Unix.md

 Not all compilers support all sanitizers, nor is there any guarantee this actually works.
 And if it does work, you might still get warnings.

+# Running the automated tests

+`ninja test` will run the full set of tests.

+A shorter set of tests, suitable for running on every build (intended to take ~1 second), can be run using cmake's `ctest` tool:

+    ctest -LE slow --output-on-failure